sghosh27/Achieving-a-Neutral-Carbon-Footprint-for-Electrical-Substations/README.md

 Section 4 EPA SF6 Alternative Benefit Calculator

+Proximal Policy Optimization (PPO) based concrete mix design is a computationally intensive process; the authors recommend using a cloud-based computation platform such Google Colab.
+Simulation runtimes may vary based on the selection of hardware accelerator.
+Estimated simulation runtime using Google Colab platform and v2-8 TPU hardware accelerator is than 45 minutes.

-If necessary, please contact the corresponding author at sghosh27@ieee.org for further technical assistance.
+Please contact the corresponding author at sghosh27@ieee.org for further technical assistance.